 Mitchell McCullough, Isaac Samson, Megan Pattison, Caoimhe Maguire

 The Ulster College of Music is unique in Northern Ireland as being the only non-school Centre to offer AS and A2-Level Music.
 These courses take place over two academic years: the 1st year is for AS, and (if the student wishes to proceed) the 2nd year covers A2.
 Classes are generally quite small (maximum 8), giving students ample teacher input and support, and last for 3½ hours each week.
-They are held at the College out of school hours, which allows students to continue with their regular classroom studies whilst completing their course.
-Dr Declan Plummer is the course teacher.
+They are held at the College and on Zoom out of school hours, which allows students to continue with their regular classroom studies whilst completing their course.
+Dr Declan Plummer and Dr Anselm McDonnell are the course teachers.
 Further information can be found via the CCEA website: www.ccea.org.uk/music or by contacting the College.
 The class follows the CCEA specification, which focuses on three elements:

 Largely this will be covered in students’ own instrumental or vocal lessons, though guidance can be given in selecting appropriate repertoire and explaining the guidelines that are detailed in the Specification.
 Students will be examined on the following: